netdata/netdata/docs/contributing/style-guide.md

 # Netdata style guide

 The _Netdata style guide_ establishes editorial guidelines for any writing produced by the Netdata team or the Netdata community, including documentation, articles, in-product UX copy, and more.
-This guide should be used by both internal Netdata teams and external contributors to any of Netdata's open-source projects.
+Both internal Netdata teams and external contributors to any of Netdata's open-source projects should reference and adhere to this style guide as much as possible.

 Netdata's writing should **empower** and **educate**.
 You want to help people understand Netdata's value, encourage them to learn more, and ultimately use Netdata's products to democratize monitoring in their organizations.
-To achieve those goals, your writing should be:
+To achieve these goals, your writing should be:

 - **Clear**.
 Use simple words and sentences.
 Use strong, direct, and active language that encourages readers to action.
 - **Concise**.
 Provide solutions and answers as quickly as possible.
 Give users the information they need right now, along with opportunities to learn more.
 - **Universal**.
-Think of yourself as a guide who is tasked with giving a diverse group of users a tour into Netdata's products, features, and capabilities.
+Think of yourself as a guide giving a tour of Netdata's products, features, and capabilities to a diverse group of users.
 Write to reach the widest possible audience.

 You can achieve these goals by reading and adhering to the principles outlined below.